vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding--Cheap-WMD-For-Documents.md

 Words vectors in above can be for example Word2vec embeddings.

-### Word Mover's Distance vs Word Embedding Weighted Average Similarity
+### Word Mover's Distance vs Word Embedding Weighted Average Consine Similarity

+Cosine similarity is a way how to compare two vectors, which is especially useful in high dimensions, where euclidean distance does not give useful results.
+Cosine similarity measures cosine of the angle between the two vectors, so maximum value is 1 and minimum is -1.
+Cosine similarity is calculated as a dot-product of two normalized vectors.
+In natural language processing, the cosine similarity can we used to compare embedding of two distinct words.

-Word Embedding Weighted Average Embedding is a vector calculated as frequency weighted average of word vectors in a document.
+Word Embedding Weighted Average Embedding is a document vector calculated as frequency weighted average of word vectors (embeddings) in the document.
-The similarity measure used for WEWA is cosine similarity.
+Using the resulting WEWA document vectors can be compared using cosine similarity.

 <img alt="Average of two vectors." style="width: 90%; max-width: 300px" src="/images/vector-average.png">

+We can compare Word Mover's Distance vs Cosine similarity of WEWA vectors
 - WMD uses more detailed information and captures move semantics than WEWA.
 - WMD has much higher complexity of \\( O(L^3 \log(L)) \\) compared to WEWA's \\( O(L) \\), where \\( L \\) is document length.